cfuxiang/Storm_Work/README.md

 2. usage of trident
 3. reading tweets

-	-currently revoked api access (use your own access!)
+	- currently revoked api access (use your own access!)
-	-keys are supplied manually through application invocation -remember to check & start zookeeper, nimbus & supervisor (in case they have been d/c previously)
+	- keys are supplied manually through application invocation
+	- remember to check & start zookeeper, nimbus & supervisor (in case they have been d/c previously)

 4. reading yahoo finance